meliton/Scripts/Coupon/volumeid/delcert/Readme.md

   }
 ```

-where the x's are the MD5 hash of the file and the content-type for the whole is `spcIndirectDataContext (1 3 6 1 4 1 311 2 1 4)`. <br>
+where the x's are the MD5 hash of the file and the content-type for the whole is `spcIndirectDataContext (1 3 6 1 4 1 311 2 1 4)`.
 You can use a toolkit such as cryptlib to generate this type of data, as well as creating the special AuthentiCode certs you need for the signing.

-The signed content is followed by the standard PKCS #7 signedData fields, first
+The signed content is followed by the standard `PKCS #7 signedData` fields, first
 a certificate chain containing a complete chain of certs from a known CA to an
 end-users AuthentiCode signing certificate and then information on the signer
 (that is, data to identify the AuthentiCode certificate which signed the whole
 thing), an identifier for the hash algorithm used (again, MD5), and some
 authenticated attributes.
 These contain more MS-defined attributes, typically
-spcSpOpusInfo and spcStatementType which are used to provide information on the
+`spcSpOpusInfo` and `spcStatementType` which are used to provide information on the
 signer (eg whether they're using an individual or commercial signing
 certificate).
-Also included is a messageDigest attribute which contains the
+Also included is a `messageDigest` attribute which contains the
-MD5 hash of the spcIndirectDataContext content of the signedData.
+MD5 hash of the `spcIndirectDataContext` content of the signedData.
 Finally, the
 authenticated attributes are hashed and signed, with the signature being
 included at the end of the collection of signature information (this is the
-standard PKCS #7 signature process).
+standard `KCS #7 signature` process).
 Again, this is standard stuff which you
 can create using cryptlib.

 To create the signature, you need to hash the entire file (skipping the
 checksum and `IMAGE_DIRECTORY_ENTRY_SECURITY` as explained above) and write the
-hash into the spcIndirectDataContext content record.
+hash into the `spcIndirectDataContext` content record.
 Then hash this and write
 the hash and other attributes into the authenticated attributes.
 Finally, hash
 the authenticated attributes and append the signature to the end of the
 signature record.
 This means that each collection of data is covered by its
 own hash, which is then passed up the chain to the next level until it reaches
 the signature.
 If you're using an existing crypto toolkit to do this, create a
-PKCS #7 signedData item, set the content-type to spcIndirectDataContext, drop
+`PKCS #7 signedData` item, set the content-type to `spcIndirectDataContext`, drop
-in the spcIndirectDataContext content itself, and sign it, the rest will be
+in the `spcIndirectDataContext` content itself, and sign it, the rest will be
-handled by the PKCS #7 signing code.
+handled by the `PKCS #7 signing` code.